 Then there was this response from Jones of the Arkansas Department of Education.

-“Many of the statements that (Robbins) made that could be possible in her opinion, collecting private information on kids, is not what Arkansas does,” Jones said.
+Jones said the state Department of Education collects “minimal” information on students and never shares with the federal government or anyone else information that could identify individual students.“Many of the statements that (Robbins) made that could be possible in her opinion, collecting private information on kids, is not what Arkansas does,” Jones said.
 “For example, she mentioned collecting students’ baptismal certificates.
 We don’t do that, nor would we ever do that.
 That would serve no purpose whatsoever.”

 The state of Arkansas may not (yet), but that doesn’t mean PARCC won’t.
 We also don’t know what kind of data PARCC will require because they haven’t released that information.
 The agreements that PARCC has with states and then with the U.S. Department of Education are tangible, concrete pieces of evidence.
 My question to education officials and legislators is why is there agreement to share student-level data with the U.S. Department of Education if student-level data is not going to be collected?
 You then have the data-sharing agreements between the U.S. Department of Labor and the U.S. Department of Education – why?